beajorrin/DTC-Bioinformatic-Course/Readme.md

 - **head** shows the first few lines to avoid dumping hundreds of entries.

 #
-#

 ## 4.2 Build a Kraken2 database

-Kraken2 needs two things: (1) your reference sequences (the staged FASTA files) and (2) the NCBI taxonomy.
+**Kraken2** needs two things: (1) your reference sequences (the staged FASTA files) and (2) the NCBI taxonomy.
 This step indexes the staged genomes into a searchable database keyed by k-mers/minimizers and links them to taxonomy IDs.

-**Start clean and make the standard folders**
+:keyboard: Start clean and make the standard folders

-:keyboard:
 ```bash
 rm -rf "$DB"; mkdir -p "$DB/library"
 ```